 Panasonic’s new GH5s is an update to their flagship GH5, specifically aimed at professional video shooters.
 It adds more video options to the GH5’s already impressive specs, with improved low light performance.
-It’s the best mirrorless camera you can buy for filmmaking, unless you need to shoot in extreme low light.
+It’s probably the best mirrorless camera you can buy for filmmaking, unless you need to shoot in extreme low light.

 Panasonic have designed the GH5s around a new sensor.
 The 10.2 MP sensor has around half as many effective pixels as the GH5.
 This makes a lot of sense for video shooters, particularly with small MFT sensors: as each pixel is bigger, it can capture more light.